 The Supervisor shall always use ready mixed concrete for the works unless supplies are not reasonably available.
-Ready Mixed Concrete shall be obtained from a supplier who undertakes Quality Assurance inspection and testing and shall comply with the requirements of AS1379 'Specification and Supply of Concrete'.
-Concrete strength requirements are provided in later sections of this document..
+Ready Mixed Concrete shall be obtained from a supplier who undertakes Quality Assurance inspection and testing and shall comply with the requirements of AS 1379.
+Concrete strength requirements are provided in later sections of this document.